 Q. How many hours can students work?

-A. J-1 Academic Training can be authorized for Full-time employment during vacation periods (Summer Vacation), and up to 20 hours per week maximum when school is in session (Fall and Spring semesters).
-All authorizations require the support/approval of your academic program and must be directly related to your field of study and furthering your specific academic experience.
+A. J-1 Academic Training can be authorized for Full-time employment during vacation periods (Summer Vacation, IAP – as long as your academic program does not require coursework during that term), and up to 20 hours per week maximum when school is in session (Fall and Spring semesters).
+All authorizations require the support/approval of your academic program and must be directly related to your degree field of study and furthering your specific academic experience.

 Q. Is the period of Academic Training used during the summer subtracted from the 18 months total?

 A. Yes.
-Any period of pre-completion Academic Training is subtracted from the total of 18 months (or fewer, depending on the length of the program).
+Any period of pre-completion Academic Training is subtracted from the total of 18 months (or fewer, depending on the length of the program) available to a student.